olmofe/AltSchool_AKS_WebApps/README.md

 ### **Add Git Repo**

 **Delete Existing namespace**
-> If you fhave deployed workloads to a namespace using maybe kubectl and you want to deploy the _exact same workloads_ to the same namespace, then, it's best to delete that namespace first to avoid deployment conflict;
+> If you have deployed workloads to a namespace (eg. using kubectl to deploy monitoring) and you want to deploy the _exact same workloads_ to the same namespace, then, it's best to delete that namespace first to avoid deployment conflict;
 If this doesnt apply to your case, then you can move to the next section.
 - Confirm or Switch to the namespace where you have deployed the socks example.